Simonhajd/Sticktility/README.md

 ## My process:
 When I was thinking of a project to create for Highway, I started by constraining myself to one of these four categories: Tools, displays, Devices, and Interfaces.
-I wanted to restrict myself to making a tool, since I wanted to be able to use it outside of testing.
+I wanted to restrict myself to making a tool because I wanted something I could use outside of testing.
 I decided on making the most compact tool possible.
 I came up with a few more contraints (handheld, battery powered), and started developing the tool.

 ### Why: